-Bolivia is one of the poorest countries in Latin America.
+The country is also among the world’s poorest.
 Nearly 40% of Bolivia's people live in poverty – and that rate increases dramatically in vulnerable communities.
 Hunger, chronic malnutrition, natural disasters and lack of education plague many Bolivian children.
-Many children are forced to work in order to survive and are at risk of exploitation and trafficking.
+Some are forced to work in order to survive and are at risk of violence, exploitation and trafficking.

-Without access to food, education and medical care, children in Bolivia need your help.*
+Without access to food, education and medical care, and at high risk of violence, children in Bolivia need your help.

-- 26% of children are engaged in child labor
+- 13% of children are out of school, and 26% are engaged in child labor, instead of learning

 Our Work for Children in Bolivia